wada314/puroro/readme.md

-# puroro, protocol buffer implementation for rust
+# puroro, a protocol buffer implementation for rust

+This library is under development and it is very possible to make breaking changes in near future.

 ## TODOs
 - proto2